-Are your leafy greens in the garden already?
-If not, you’re in luck.
-Lettuce hydroponics is a different way to grow that just might change how you think about gardening.
+Lettuce hydroponics – Are your leafy greens in the garden already?
+Growing lettuce with hydroponics is a different way to grow that just might change how you think about gardening.

 While almost any lettuce works well in hydroponic gardening, there are a few varieties that do better than others.